 Blogger of the Year

-And now a brief interjection by our Senior Editor, Kris Ligman:
+And now may I present Senior Editor, Kris Ligman:

-In the past, the honor of “best writer” has gone to a newcomer or standout writer who went from standing near the periphery of our reading of games writing to taking center stage in an ongoing, ever-evolving critical discussion.
+In the past, the honor of “best blogger” has gone to a newcomer or standout writer who went from standing near the periphery of our reading of games writing to take center stage in an ongoing, ever-evolving critical discussion.
 Each year, these breakout talents have helped to raise the discourse to new heights.
 Previous year winners include L.B.
 Jeffries (2010), Kirk Hamilton and Kate Cox (2011), and Brendan Keogh (2012).

 This year, we are proud to name two remarkable women, Liz Ryerson and Samantha Allen as our joint Bloggers of the Year.

-Next weekend we are back to our usual routine.
-So please continue to send your suggestions for TWIVGB to our email or our twitter.
-From all of us here at Critical Distance, have yourselves a Happy New Year.
+Next weekend we are back to the usual routine.
+So please don’t forget to send in your suggestions for TWIVGB to our email and our twitter.
+From all of us here to all of you out there, have a Happy New Year.